AMABerkeley/amac_core/README.md

 OpenCV 2 is needed for usb-cam launch.
 This is to set size of capture image to smaller than opencv 3 allows.

 Must upload arduino code that is here: `https://github.com/AMABerkeley/amac_arduino` in order for this to run.
 Future version will embed the compilation of arduino code within this package.

+## TODO
+Add a doc-string or file explaining all topics that get published and all topics that can be subscribed to - generate a rosbag viewer